Vishhnairr/GroupProject/README.md

 ## Friends

-This class extends the User class and allows for a user to make, accept, and decline friend requests, block other users, view their friends list, and remove friends from the list.
+This class creates a User instance variable and allows for a user to make, accept, and decline friend requests, block other users, view their friends list, and remove friends from the list.
 The friends list is stored as a file associated with the user and is updated every time they perform one of the above actions.

 ## MessageList